sarnickaa/catSnack-client/README.md

 I would also like to spend some time trying to make my UI interface mobile-responsive.
 The main point of this app is that it is a handy on-the-go means by which pet owners can log food for their pets and that means a mobile interface will be necessary.

-I would also like to explore the possibility of a search function to help users access relevant data quickly and in a very specific manner.
+I would also like to explore the possibility of a search function to help users access relevant data quickly and in a  specific manner.

 ### Planning: